 Age-length-key (ALK) methods

-There are a number of methods for estimating age composition based on ALKs (e.g., the standard/forward method (Fridriksson 1934), inverse method (Clark 1981), and the forward-inverse method (Hoenig et al. 2002)).
+There are a number of methods for empirically estimating age composition based on ALKs, for example, the standard/forward method (Fridriksson 1934), the inverse method (Clark 1981), and the forward-inverse method (Hoenig et al. 2002).

 The standard (aka forward) method uses the distribution of age within each length bin to calculate age composition from length (length) frequencies.
 This approach has been found to be a statistically efficient estimation method for estimating age composition (Ailloud & Hoenig 2019).
 However, it relies on an ALK calculated from representative age-length data generated from adequate numbers of samples collected for each fishery, area, and/or season for a species.
 Moreover, this method cannot be used to combine ALKs across areas, within a season where there is a significant growth effect, or across seasons — as this can result in underestimated variance and introduce bias in the resulting age composition (Aanes & Vølstad 2015).